k3po/k3po/specification/k3po.control/SPEC.md

 and how K3PO scripts should run.
 When ran, the test framework acts as a client to the K3PO driver and controls the driver via this control protocol.

 #### Test

 A test encompasses the prepartion, execution, results, and clean up of simultaneous K3PO script(s) execution.

+## Introduction

+The K3PO control protocol defines how the test frameworks can utilize K3PO scripts in tests.
+The test framework communicates with the driver.
+The driver is responsible for executing the K3PO scripts.
+The K3PO scripting language has several features such as Barriers and Properties which may need to be coordinated with the running test on the test framework.
+The K3PO protocol defines how this is done.

+The K3po Protocol is asynchronous.
+The driver sends messages called *events* that may occur in reaction a state change on the driver, or to a behavior defined in the script.
+The test framework sends *commands* to the driver.

 ## Message Format